Relative p-adic Hodge theory: Foundations: Algebro-geometric preliminaries

 In order to carry out analogous arguments in other contexts (as in Proposition~\ref{P:glue projective}), it is helpful to introduce some formalism.
-(One can use these arguments to recover Proposition~\ref{P:reduced descent}; we leave this as an exercise for the reader.)
+We will see later how to recover the Beauville-Laszlo theorem in this framework (Remark~\ref{R:new Beauville-Laszlo}).

 \begin{defn} Let

 be a commuting diagram of ring homomorphisms such that the sequence

 of $R$-modules, in which the last nontrivial arrow is the difference between the given homomorphisms, is exact.
 By a \emph{glueing datum} over this diagram, we will mean a datum consisting of modules $M_1, M_2, M_{12}$ over $R_1, R_2, R_{12}$, respectively, equipped with isomorphisms $\psi_1: M_1 \otimes_{R_1} R_{12} \cong M_{12}$, $\psi_2: M_2 \otimes_{R_2} R_{12} \cong M_{12}$.
 We say such a glueing datum is \emph{finite} or \emph{finite projective} if the modules are finite or finite projective over their corresponding rings.